-Flat rate is simply a system where you are paid by the job, and each job is assigned an amount of time to be completed.
-The time is set by the manufacturer (in the case of main dealer warranty) and also the auto industry.
+A flat rate is simply a system where you are paid by the job, and each job is assigned an amount of time to be completed.
+The time is set by the manufacturer (in the case of the main dealer warranty) and also the auto industry.
 If the tech completes the job well within the time allotted he gets paid the full allotted time.
-If, however tech takes longer than the allotted time, they have to suck it up.
+If, however, tech takes longer than the allotted time, they have to suck it up.

 I believe mechanics are paid poorly because allotted times for each job have been trimmed over the years to a point where the

 The type of work you’ll do at a dealership falls into two categories.
 1 – Warranty work or 2 – Customer pay.
 When a customer’s car rolls into a dealership, their car may require one or both types of work.